xtuml/bridgepoint/doc-bridgepoint/process/HOWTO-update-the-BP-version-number.md

   - Turn off Build Automatically if it is turned on

-  - Update your development workspace with the latest version from github master of all plug-in and support projects (e.g. installer, utilities, mc, etc...)
+  - Update your development workspace with the latest version from github master of all plug-in and support projects (e.g. installer, utilities)

   - Create an issue in github for the version bump.